 “Today, it’s our air that needs treatment.
 We need an air treatment infrastructure the same way we have water treatment infrastructure.”

-Learn about how an air treatment infrastructure that removes carbon dioxide from the atmosphere can help the world mitigate climate change in this TEDx talk by our CEO, Steve Oldham.
+Learn about how an air treatment infrastructure that removes carbon dioxide from the atmosphere can help the world mitigate climate change in this TEDx talk by our former CEO, Steve Oldham.

 Removing carbon dioxide from the atmosphere is no longer an option.
 It’s a necessity.
 When combined with emission control, carbon removal provides hope that we can meaningfully address the long-term impacts of climate change.
 At Carbon Engineering, we have developed an industrially scalable carbon removal technology, called Direct Air Capture (DAC).
 This video provides a deep dive into our DAC technology, our company, and our plans for the future.